 Internet Safety for Teenagers in the 21st Century

 Internet safety has been a hot topic for parents and educators for a long time now.
-While many parents are concerned about their children being exposed to inappropriate content online, there’s another danger they’re not thinking about.
-This website provides Internet Safety resources and links to other resources that can help teach your teenager how to navigate the Web safely while keeping them safe from online predators.
+While many parents are concerned about their children being exposed to inappropriate online content, there’s another danger they’re not considering.
+This website provides Internet Safety resources and links to other resources to help teach your teenager how to navigate the Web safely while keeping them safe from online predators.

 What is internet safety?